-So during my struggles, I got into, not only affiliate marketing on my blog site and through Pinterest, but I joined network marketing groups to advance income.
+So during my struggles, I got into, not only affiliate marketing on my blog site and through Pinterest, but I joined network marketing groups to advance income; plus, cafe cooking and elderly healthcare.
 It’s an ongoing process, too.
 It’s a juggling act, but it’s awesome not to be fenced-in or stuck in just one thing.
 Not everyone is adapted to cultivating several different money-making categories at one time.
 But if you get bored easily, and you find that you’re well-rounded with passionate interests in life, you’ll be a multi-task kind of person who loves the challenge.

 One or two categories of interest, of money-flow, might do better than the rest at different times.
 When you get one or two down, very well, then the other two can be honed to excellency.

 You do what is best for you; nobody on the outside of your world–that you know is meant for you and your family.
 There’s more than one way, by far.

 The fun part besides making beauty appear on your blog and tasting delicious deserts?–it’s through the experiences and hardships of each phase that you learn to tackle and get over and feel proud of yourself for sticking with it.